kinten108101/boki/README.md

 ## About

+The logo is heavily inspired by an artwork by Tony Zenitium (Source: [here](https://zenitium.artstation.com/projects/3dm1XE) and [here](https://www.artstation.com/artwork/3dm1XE)).

 "Boki" derives from the names of two fictional characters "Bocchi" and "Kita" from the popular Japanese comic series/animated show "Bocchi the Rock!".